Amarjeetdev012/javascript-tutorial/README.md

 # javascript-tutorial

-<h1>for making a new objects using class we can use ES6 class declaration<h1>
+for making a new objects using class we can use ES6 class declaration
     <br>

 ES6 introduced a new syntax for declaring a class as shown in this example: